 Earth Balance is pretty easy to find at the store these days.
 However, if you can't find dairy/soy free margarine at your grocery store, you can use some other type of fat such as olive oil.
 You could also try using a flavored grapeseed or olive oil to put a different spin on these spuds.

 When I made mashed potatoes before my dairy free days, I always used skim milk.
+I guess it's the nutrition nut in me or something.
 It just seemed to me I could make pretty good potatoes without all of that extra fat.

 Whatever milk alternative you use, just make sure it is the plain variety and not vanilla or sweetened!

 I like to add some chicken broth to my potatoes for extra moisture and flavor.
-If you need to make gluten free mashed potatoes, be sure to choose a chicken broth that is gluten free.
+If you are following a gluten free diet or are allergic to wheat, be sure to choose a chicken broth that is gluten free.
 I like ready-made brands Kitchen Basics or Pacific.
 I also like broth base granules by Orrington Farms.
-It can sometimes be hard to find at the grocery store but you can buy it on Amazon.
+It can be hard to find at the grocery store but you can buy it on Amazon.

 How to make it